manticoresoftware/semver-tagger-action/README.md

 ### What it does:

+1. Checks out repository at the current commit
-1. Scans all commits since the last version tag
+2. Scans all commits since the last version tag
-2. Analyzes commit messages to determine the type of changes
+3. Analyzes commit messages to determine the type of changes
-3. Automatically calculates the next version number based on:
+4. Automatically calculates the next version number based on:
    - **MAJOR** version (X.0.0) - when commits contain "breaking" changes
    - **MINOR** version (0.X.0) - for new features and non-breaking changes
    - **PATCH** version (0.0.X) - for bug fixes (commits with "fix", "bugfix", etc.)
-4. Creates and pushes a new Git tag with the calculated version
+5. Creates and pushes a new Git tag with the calculated version
+6. Outputs both simple version (X.Y.Z) and full version with metadata

 For example:
 - If current version is `v1.2.3` and you commit with "breaking: new API"